Quick Facts about our Scholarship Program

 - Applicants must be pursuing a degree in STEM field (science, technology, engineering, math)

 - Applicants must have a demonstrated learning challenge (disability) of dyslexia or similar reading and/or language-based disability.
-Dyscalculia, dysgraphia, or ADHD alone do not qualify.
+Dyscalculia, dysgraphia, ADHD, or autism alone do not qualify.

 Resources required for completing the application